12 Common Sunken Trampoline Problems (with Solutions)

 Some users install pump in the sunken trampoline pit for easy water passing.
 But, you can consult with an experienced contractor for the best suggestion.

-See Also: Trampoline ring stuck together Solved
+See Also: Solution of trampoline ring stuck together issues

 6. Unauthorized Access

 This is another major problem that you may face with the sunken trampoline.
-Due to the low-level jump bed, kids, pets, and even wild animals might visit the trampoline which could be a safety concern.
+Due to the low-level jump bed, kids, pets, and even wild animals might visit the trampoline, which could be a safety concern.

 If wild animals visit the trampoline frequently, there is a high chance that they will harm the trampoline mat.
 You can use an enclosure net to get rid of this problem.